imagej/imagej.github.io/_pages/SPIM_Registration.md

 Important Note
 --------------

-{% include warning-box content='"""""Please Note: This version of the software is outdated.
+{% include warning-box content='**""Please Note: This version of the software is outdated.
 It will be part of Fiji for the time being, but I highly recommend using the new [Multiview Reconstruction Plugin](Multiview-Reconstruction).
-It is much more powerful, flexible and completely integrated with the [BigDataViewer](BigDataViewer)."""""' %}
+It is much more powerful, flexible and completely integrated with the [BigDataViewer](BigDataViewer).**""' %}

 Citation
 --------